A second-class Bachelor’s degree in an appropriate subject from a UK university or an international qualification of an

 Months of entry

 The MA in Library and Information Studies at UCL Qatar has become the first degree programme of its kind in the region to be formally accredited by CILIP: the Chartered Institute of Library and Information Professionals.
-The MA in Library and Information Studies is identical to the programme offered at UCL\'s Department of Information Studies in London - the UK\'s premier facility for the teaching of library and information studies.
+The MA in Library and Information Studies is identical to the programme offered by UCL Information Studies in London - the UK\'s largest facility for the teaching of library and information studies.

 Qatar is investing heavily in libraries, infrastructure and capacity building.
 This is an exceptionally exciting period for students and professionals who are looking to develop their career in the region.